Hans-Codes/blackjack-game/README.md

 - Win by having a higher hand value than the dealer without exceeding 21.
 - Optionally tip the dealer with a funny Easter egg included in the game.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, you can do so in the following ways:

+- Fork the repository and create your branch from main.
+- Make your changes and test thoroughly.
+- Ensure your code follows the existing style and conventions.
+- Submit a pull request detailing your changes and any relevant information.

 ## License
 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License